 Historic report from Azure Service Health

 Using Azure service health, users can only get informed about Planned maintenance and any downtime error from Azure.
 But if there are any issues from the user side it is highly difficult to understand and diagnose it.

 Even though Azure provides these features the user has some difficulty in Monitoring all their Azure resources in a business context.
 Application-level visibility is not available in the Azure portal.

 Any organization will have multiple subscriptions under multiple tenants.
 And resources from various subscriptions will be working together to complete the business needs.
 In the Azure portal viewing all resources, those work together, as a single application is not possible.

 To overcome all the above-mentioned challenges, Serverless360 is the go-to option.

 Serverless360 can help you resolve this issue more quickly with the help of Status Report.

 Status Report in Serverless360:

 Status report in Serverless360 helps you monitor the health status of Azure resources at regular intervals.
-The status of all your resources will be viewed from one place.
-Using the composite application in Serverless360 you can monitor resources on the Application context.
-The consolidated monitoring report will contain the status of all the resources associated with that composite application.
-No more consolidation overhead to understand the application status.
+The status of all your resources could be viewed from one place without hopping into different subscriptions.
+Using the Business Application in Serverless360, you can monitor resources on the application context.
+The consolidated monitoring report will contain the health status of all the resources associated with that Business Application.

 Every resource in a Business application will have a unique role.
 And a specific resource can be involved in more than one application, for example, platforms.
 Application-level monitoring of resources which are involved in more than one application is not possible in Azure portal because there is no Application visibility.
 But with Serverless360’s Application-level monitoring we can configure different metrics in different application for the same resource.
 Using the service map reduces the total cost of ownership but helping your service person understand where the error has occurred and the error reason.